zechengz/sim/README.md

 2. Install the [Remote - Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)
 3. Open the project in your editor
 4. Click "Reopen in Container" when prompted
+5. The environment will automatically be set up in the `sim` directory
-5. Run `npm run dev` in the terminal
+6. Run `npm run dev` in the terminal or use the `sim-start` alias

 ### Option 3: Manual Setup